brahianrosswill/ComfyUi-Untwisting-RoPE/documentation/unofficial_extensions.md

 Scales the target's variance of the attention-score `QKᵀ` towards the reference's.
 It does not compute the full Shannon entropy and uses a Gram-matrix approximation as a cheaper entropy-like signal.

 Can work well at full strength for making images look cleaner.

+## `variance_gated_v_adain`

+Applies AdaIN to the target V tensor but only on reference channels with high variance.

+This makes the image even cleaner and further enhances the transfer style at full strength.